For Your Trust, I Thank You

 bequeathed to us by Allah, Buddha, Brahman, Lao Tze

-let’s love and respect ourselves and the womenfolk
+let’s love and respect ourselves, our families, friends

 and dance a New Millennial duet